MoldyMacaroniX/dashword.net/_src/posts/escape-room.md

 In this article, I will teach you how you can play this escape room for yourself.
 Since this type of level is not necessarily what Geometry Dash was made for, there are some things you got to do.

+{% alert %}

+There are ways to "cheese" some stages.
+This usually occurs when you solve a room with left over "moves."
+I've decided not to fix these because they are usually just as hard as or harder than the intended route.

+{% endalert %}

 * [Get The Level](#get-the-level)
 * [Refresh Rate](#refresh-rate)
 * [Checkpoints](#checkpoints)